specto/foldergal/README.md

-Web Gallery from Folders
+Web Gallery from a Folder
 ===

 A web server that displays folders of images, video and audio.

-Just browse media files as web pages.
+Simple browsing of media files as web pages.
 No editing or uploading.
 Limited only to the folder you want.

+Produces a standalone executable.
+The only optional external dependency is `ffmpeg` for video thumbnails.

+Supports TLS and http2.

 Usage
 ---